 Pursue your purpose at PLNU.

 Because of the commitment, most people earn their associate degree in nursing or bachelor’s degree in nursing and work as an RN for a few years before pursuing the education necessary to become an NP.
-It’s not unheard of, however, for a nursing student to go directly into a master’s or doctoral program.
+It’s not unheard of, however, for a nursing student to advance his or her education further by pursuing a master’s or doctorate degree.

 Fortunately, whether you are interested in earning a Master of Science in Nursing (MSN) or a Doctorate of Nursing Practice (DNP) degree, nursing schools are fully equipped with faculty, staff, and mentors who are well-versed in the nursing practice world and will be able to guide you toward completing your education and obtaining an NP license, making the journey into your new career attainable.